Skip to main content

 You know the saying ‘practice makes perfect’?
 Well, it’s as true for people preparing to quit as it is for athletes and musicians.

-Saying no to cigarettes helps you understand how quitting feels, so you’ll be better prepared to deal with these feelings when you quit.
+Saying no to smoking or vaping helps you understand how quitting feels, so you’ll be better prepared to deal with these feelings when you quit.

 How to practise before quitting:

-• Try a smokefree day.
+• Try a smoke/vape free day.
 There's no pressure.
 Give it a try.
-Often people end up just quitting after a smokefree day.
+Often people end up just quitting after stopping for a day.

-• Try not smoking in situations you normally would, like at the pub, on work breaks, or with your morning coffee.
+• Try not to smoke or vape in situations you normally would, like at the pub, on work breaks, or with your morning coffee.

 • Try a new way of dealing with stress (such as going for a walk or calling a friend).
 By the time you're ready to quit, you’ll know what to do in tricky situations.